RTFF: Random-to-Target Fabric Flattening Policy using Dual-Arm Manipulator: Results

-About 60{,}000 simulated depth–mesh pairs were generated, split into 80\% training, 10\% validation, and 10\% testing to train the GAN (Sec.~\ref{sec:state_estimation}).
-Training used depth inputs of $512 \times 512$, batch size 16, 500 epochs, and a learning rate of $1\times10^{-4}$.
-The loss weights in \eqref{eq:train_loss} were $\lambda_k=1$ and $\lambda_c=0.5$.
-Data augmentation included: (i) additive Gaussian noise to reduce sensor sensitivity; (ii) random rigid‑body rotations for viewpoint invariance; (iii) synthetic occlusions of various shapes and sizes to mimic EE and manipulator (external) occlusions, improving robustness to partial observability; and (iv) pixel‑level $z$‑variations to capture wrinkles.
-First, mesh \(\hat{M}^{\text{GAN}}\) is predicted from segmented depth \(D^\text{SEG}\) using the trained GAN $\mathcal{G}(\cdot)$.
-Next, to improve prediction accuracy, the one‑sided Chamfer loss \eqref{eq:chamfer_loss_real} is optimized in real time using \textit{Adam optimizer} with $\lambda_\text{Cham-R}=1$, $\lambda_\text{Edge-R}=0.01$, learning rate $2\times10^{-3}$, and five steps per observation yielding the final predicted mesh \(\hat{M}\).
+\paragraph*{Training mesh prediction model} About 60{,}000 simulated depth--mesh pairs were generated and split into 80\% training, 10\% validation, and 10\% testing to train the GAT (Sec.~\ref{sec:state_estimation}) for wrinkle-aware state estimation~(\pr{3}) in the RTFF policy.
+Training used $512\times512$ depth inputs, batch size 16, 500 epochs, and learning rate $1\times10^{-4}$; the loss weights in \eqref{eq:train_loss} were $\lambda_k=1$ and $\lambda_c=0.5$.
+Data augmentation included: (i) additive Gaussian noise; (ii) random rigid-body rotations; (iii) synthetic occlusions of various shapes and sizes to mimic EE and manipulator (external) occlusions; and (iv) pixel-level $z$-variations to capture wrinkles.
+For sim-to-real, the mesh $\hat{M}^{\text{GAT}}$ is predicted from segmented depth $D^{\text{SEG}}$ using the trained GAT $\mathcal{G}(\cdot)$, then refined in real time by optimizing the one-sided Chamfer loss \eqref{eq:chamfer_loss_real} with Adam using $\lambda_{\text{Cham-R}}=1$, $\lambda_{\text{Edge-R}}=0.01$, learning rate $2\times10^{-3}$, and five steps per observation to yield the final predicted mesh $\hat{M}$.

-Fabric state estimation is first demonstrated in simulation, where depth input (Fig.~\ref{fig:state_estimation}~(c)) is processed by the trained GAN with data augmentation to predict meshes that recover fabric structure (Fig.~\ref{fig:state_estimation}~(d)).
-In the real case, regions missing due to EE occlusion (Fig.~\ref{fig:state_estimation}~(f)--(g), red circle) are similarly completed using the same approach, with Chamfer loss optimization improving prediction accuracy (Fig.~\ref{fig:state_estimation}~(h)).
+\paragraph*{Evaluation} State estimation is first shown in simulation, where depth (Fig.~\ref{fig:state_estimation}~(c)) is applied to the trained GAT to predict meshes that recover fabric state (Fig.~\ref{fig:state_estimation}~(d)).
+For evaluation, the trained GAT was tested on a held-out test set under synthetically masked occlusion, reporting \textit{Mean Vertex Error (MVE) and Mean Keypoint Error (MKE)} in Fig.~\ref{fig:state_estimation_graph}.
+Here, {MVE} and {MKE} are the mean Euclidean distances between predicted and \ac{GT} mesh vertices and semantic keypoints (Sec.~\ref{sec:state_estimation}), respectively.
+The network maintains high accuracy under moderate occlusion (MVE = 0.0070 m at 20\%, 0.0111 m at 40\%), but errors accumulate steeply beyond 40\%, establishing a practical guideline to keep occlusion below 40\%.

+In real-world experiments, regions missing due to EE occlusion (Fig.~\ref{fig:state_estimation}(f)--(g), red circle) are inferred using the GAT prediction, with Chamfer loss-based refinement improving accuracy (Fig.~\ref{fig:state_estimation}(h)).
+For evaluation, where \ac{GT} is unavailable, \textit{One-sided Chamfer Distance} (OCD) from the predicted mesh to the detected depth image was measured under controlled occlusion.
+Initial predictions showed slightly higher OCD than simulation, but refinement reduced OCD by 21--31\% across all occlusion levels, aligning with simulation performance and confirming accurate mesh prediction in the nominal regime.